Scindapsus aureus (Devil's Ivy) Care Indoors, Propagation, Problems and Solutions

 Propagation

-Pothos (Scindapsus aureus) can be propagated at the beginning of the growing season from stem cuttings.
+Scindapsus aureus propagation is done at the beginning of the growing season from stem cuttings.
 The cuttings can be rooted in soil or in water.

-How to root Pothos stem cuttings in soil
+Pothos propagation from stem cuttings in soil

 Strip off the lower leaves and insert the cutting in moist rooting soil, ensure at least one leaf node together with the aerial roots are covered under soil.